aichaos/rivescript-go/README.md

 The Go version of RiveScript has support for object macros written in Go (at compile time of your application).
-It also has optional support for JavaScript object macros using the Otto library.
+It also has optional support for JavaScript object macros using the [goja](https://github.com/dop251/goja) library.

 Here is how to define a Go object macro: